Demographic Questionnaire Example For Research PDF

 7. Edit and Proofread

 The final step of feature writing is editing and proofreading.
-It means revising the article again and again before publishing it for the readers.
+It means revising the article repeatedly before publishing it for readers.
 The writers should read the article loudly in front of friends and employees to verify it.
 They need to brainstorm to dig out more questions and find the answer.
-Students can edit the article only; because proofreading is expensive.
+Students can edit the article only because proofreading is expensive.
 However, the editors must proofread the article before publishing it in print media such as newspapers and magazines.
-The researchers suggested some common questions for writers that they can ask.
-The questions are as follows: do they understand the process, are there any steps missing, and is there anything else to add?

 Feature Articles Examples for Students